Marie-Marthe-Baptistine Tamisier: Life

 Mlle Tamisier was born at Tours, 1 November, 1834.
 In 1847 she became a pupil of the Religious of the Sacred Heart at Marmoutier, remaining there four years, and thereafter fell into the circle of Peter Julian Eymard, a priest from Lyon who had changed the orientation of his vocation towards Eucharistic worship.
 This was however a period during which the Rissorgimento had virtually frozen all overt Vatican activity, and much irregular activity was approved at Diocesional levels.
-Following the death of the latter in 1869, in 1871 she moved to Ars in eastern France in the hopes that the supernatural powers of vocational discernment associated with the Blessed Jean Vianney, a friend of Eymard's who lived and is buried there, would guide her.
+Following the death of the latter in 1868, in 1871 she moved to Ars in eastern France in the hopes that the supernatural powers of vocational discernment associated with the Blessed Jean Vianney, a friend of Eymard's who lived and is buried there, would guide her.
 Coming under the direction of Abbé Chevrier of Lyon, with the help of Mgr de Ségur and François-Marie-Benjamin Richard de la Vergne, then Bishop of Belley, in 1873 she started organising pilgrimages to sanctuaries where Eucharistic miracles had taken place, and their success led to Eucharistic congresses.

 Her first pilgrimage was to Avignon on Easter Monday 1874, then to Douai in 1875.
-Another pilgrimage to Paris also happened in 1875, to a church associated with a Jewish Pogrom in 1290: a hidden esoteric theme is to be found here, in that the Eucharistic chapel in Brussels is also associated with a virtually identical pogrom in 1370, quite possibly perpetrated on these same families who had fled Paris two generations before.
-Both pogroms are associated with alchemical practices, as is Count Pecci, the future Pope Leo XIII: this same Pope also condemned Freemasonry.
+Another pilgrimage to Paris also happened in 1875.
 A further pilgrimage to Faverney in 1878 gained the support of the newly enthroned Pope Leo, whose encouragement led her to organise the first Eucharistic Congress in Lille, 28-31 June 1881.
 Her initial plan was to hold this in Liège, the origin of the Feast of Corpus Christi in the 13th Century, but Belgian political machinations made this impossible.
 Her privations early in life took their toll, and she then effectively retired to Issoudun.
 All her spare means, though often depriving herself, she devoted to the education of poor aspirants to the priesthood.

 Mlle Tarnisier died in 1910 at the age of 75.

 Although Mlle Tamisier received little credit for her efforts during her lifetime, after her death her importance in the revival of Adoration and pilgrimage became more appreciated.